Taconomicon/Apocalypse-Yao/README.md

 # Apocalypse-Yao

 Hi!
-If you're looking here, please don't take it's current state (as of 10/19) as my best work.
-This was my first shot at building a web-app.
+If you're looking at this, please don't take it's current state as my best work.
+This was my first shot at building a web app.
 That's... why it looks the way it does.

-But it was an interesting concept, and now I know a lot more about how to do all this!
-If only Rails was still being used :(
+This project was an attempt to provide a web forum that maximizes user expression, by allowing almost all visual content within each user's posts to be customized.
+It was an interesting concept, and now I know a lot more about how to do all this!

-Still, I'm going to bring out a broom and do some Fall cleaning (is that a thing?
-There's Spring cleaning...), and see what a couple more years of school, and a few out in the real world, have brought to the table.
+If you'd like to see what a couple more years of school, and a few out in the real world, have brought to the table, head over to the reimagined version: [Coup](https://github.com/Taconomicon/Coup)

 # Versions